 Alf Garnet on TV in The 1970s

 Although “Till Death Us Do Part” was filmed in a studio in front of a live audience, its early series titles were filmed in Wapping.
-The house you see in the opening and end credits of episodes from the 1960s actually was a house in Garnet Street in the area, although this street has now been demolished.
+The house you see in the opening and end credits of episodes from the 1960s was a house on Garnet Street in the area, although this street has now been demolished.
 Although none of the main actors were from the East End, the writer Johnny Speight was born locally in Canning Town.

-Alf Lived on in South Park
+Alf Lived in South Park